htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

 - HTCondor version 23.0.14 released on August 8, 2024.

+Known Issues:

+- Memory enforcement on Enterprise Linux 9 (using cgroups v2) has numerous deficiencies that have been corrected in the 23.x feature versions.
+If cgroup v2 memory enforcement in desired and/or required, please upgrade to the latest 23.x version.

+- Using PID namespaces causes condor_ssh_to_job to fail on Enterprise Linux 9 systems.

 New Features:

 - *condor_submit* will now automatically add a clause to the job requirements